lawicko/final-whistle-assistant/README.md

 ![Calendar - Fixtures](images/calendar02.jpg)

 ## Match Data Gathering
-The extension can gather match data, including injuries and minutes played by your players.
+The extension can gather match data, including goals, cards, injuries and minutes played by your players.
 The idea behind this functionality is to have some data to predict when the next injury may happen.
-Currently the quick matches and friendlies are ignored since, to my understanding, they don't contribute to injuries. **To add match data to your records visit the match page and switch the lineups from starting to finishing**.
+Non official matches like quick matches and friendlies are ignored for the injuries calculations since, to my understanding, they don't contribute to injuries. **To add match data to your records visit the match page and switch the lineups from starting to finishing**.

 For visualizing which matches are already stored there are visual indicators on various screens in the game when the match report links are visible, these include:
  - fixtures page (own and other clubs)